-As part of our Blended Family Friday series, each week we're spotlighting a different stepfamily to learn how they successfully blended their two families.
+As part of our Blended Family Friday series, each week we're spotlighting a different stepfamily to learn how they successfully blended their two families together.
 Our hope is that by telling their stories, we'll bring you closer to blended family bliss in your own life!

-An all-boy Brady Bunch!
-How long have you and Bill been together?
+How long have you and Barry been together?

-What's the best thing about having a stepfamily of your size?
+What's the best thing about being part of a blended family?

 What makes you proudest of your family?